Quas-r/GestureNavHub/README.md

 # GestureNavHub

-GestureNavHub is an application that allows you to control your computer using hand gestures and scrolling gestures.
-This application enables you to move the cursor and perform mouse clicks using hand gestures, as well as scroll through content by making scrolling gestures.
+GestureNavHub is an application that allows you to control your computer using your facial expressions.
+This application enables you to move the cursor using your head, as well as scroll through content by making scrolling gestures.
 Additionally, it provides the ability to record audio by opening your mouth.

 ## Features

-* Mouse Control: Use hand gestures to move the cursor and perform mouse clicks, allowing you to navigate and interact with objects on your screen.
+* Mouse Control: Use hand gestures to move the cursor, allowing you to navigate around the screen.
 * Scroll Functionality: Scroll through content by making appropriate gestures, enabling quick navigation between pages or sections.
 * Audio Recording: Record audio by opening your mouth, making it convenient for taking voice notes or dictating text.

 ## Requirements

-* Python 3.7 or higher
+* Python 3.8
 * OpenCV
 * Mediapipe
 * Numpy
 * PyAutoGUI
+* Sounddevice
+* Scipy

 ## Installation